glic3rinu/passlib/docs/lib/passlib.context-options.rst

     Example: ``default="sha256_crypt"``.

+.. _min-verify-time:

 ``min_verify_time``

-    If specified, all :meth:`CryptContext.verify` calls will take at least this many seconds.
+    If specified, unsuccessful :meth:`CryptContext.verify` calls will take at least this many seconds.
-    If set to an amount larger than the time used by the strongest hash in the system, this prevents an attacker from guessing the strength of particular hashes through timing measurements.

 Specified in integer or fractional seconds.

     Example: ``min_verify_time=0.1``.

+    .. deprecated:: 1.6 this option is not very useful, and will be removed in version 1.8.

 .. note::